Hebrew Angel Names

 Hebrew angel names list and source confidence

 The table below is the heart of this page.
-It gives the name, meaning direction, strongest source layer, confidence label, and the note a reader needs before using the name spiritually.
+It gives the name, meaning direction, strongest source context, confidence label, and the note a reader needs before using the name spiritually.

 Confidence does not rank beauty or holiness.
 It only shows how strongly the source record supports speaking about the name as an angel name.